Betsy McCaughey: New York Lieutenant Governorship, 1995–1998

-Following the national attention McCaughey received in the 1990s healthcare legislation debate, Pataki, a first-term New York state senator who was running for governor, chose her as his running mate.
-Despite McCaughey's complete lack of experience as a political candidate or officeholder and the fact that Pataki did not personally know McCaughey, Pataki perceived that she was very popular among conservatives, who, at the time, were still suspicious of him and that her public image would make his longshot candidacy more appealing to independent and female voters.
-Regarding her status as a political rookie, McCaughey said, "Many New Yorkers see that as a plus."

-McCaughey said that she accepted the nomination by believing she would be Pataki's "point person on health policy".
 After winning the election, Pataki told The New York Times, McCaughey would have "very real and significant responsibilities" as lieutenant governor.
 McCaughey was initially tasked by Pataki to work on education policy and on reducing New York's Medicaid budget.
 By January 1995, McCaughey had produced a set of recommendations that required cost cutting by hospitals and nursing homes so that the poor did not have to bear the entire burden of balancing the state's Medicaid budget by a reduction of their benefits.
 However, McCaughey's recommendations were largely ignored.